ShweMoeThantAurum/ContentManagementSystemPracticals/Week 1/README.md

 ## Content Explanation
 ### Explanation about my startup business and its S.M.A.R.T goals

-&nbsp;&nbsp;&nbsp;&nbsp; My startup business offers an immersive and personalized experience for tourists visiting Singapore.
+My startup business offers an immersive and personalized experience for tourists visiting Singapore.
 Through the website, I will showcase a diverse array of meticulously curated local tours, each designed to unveil the hidden gems and unique cultural, historical, and natural attractions of Singapore.
 From historical landmarks to breathtaking landscapes, my tour website cater to various interests and preferences, ensuring an enriching experience